 The main problems we have in the communities are due to the absence of the State, this is at the core of all the problems in Ecuador...a company has to operate in an area where the State has not been present before...the first doctors and health programmes and infrastructure came with the company.
-In the past the presence of the State was even lower than now, which caused problems and a chaotic environment...the oil activity attracted a horde of people to the Amazon, the greatest migration in our history, and there was no form of regulation or consultation...we need more institutionalisation; the solution would be a greater presence of the State, which should be the planner of economic and social development, the one that would establish the norms, the limits, and make them enforceable...this is the legal framework we should have, as happens in Europe, right?...if a company establishes itself in a local area, the communities cannot impose rights on the company, it is the State that regulates the process...likewise the State should distribute the benefits of the operation and there is no other alternative...the difference between development and underdevelopment depends on the solidity and institutionalisation of the State, and this we do not have in Ecuador.
-We have palliatives, one of which is 'prior consultation', but the State needs to make it more structured, with the rules of the game clear for all the actors...what we have now in this country is a chaotic scenario in which companies do not have the necessary conditions to invest.
-If this were the case we would have gigantic investment in Ecuador, as they have in Europe where the rules of the game are clear.
+In the past the presence of the State was even lower than now, which caused problems and a chaotic environment...the oil activity attracted a horde of people to the Amazon, the greatest migration in our history, and there was no form of regulation or consultation...we need more institutionalisation; the solution would be a greater presence of the State, which should be the planner of economic and social development, the one that would establish the norms, the limits, and make them enforceable...this is the legal framework we should

+98 This is a personal statement and the interviewee is not talking on behalf of the company. have, as happens in Europe, right?...if a company establishes itself in a local area, the communities cannot impose rights on the company, it is the State that regulates the process...likewise the State should distribute the benefits of the operation and there is no other alternative...the difference between development and underdevelopment depends on the solidity and institutionalisation of the State, and this we do not have in Ecuador.
+We have palliatives, one of which is 'prior consultation', but the State needs to make it more structured, with the rules of the game clear for all the actors...what we have now in this country is a chaotic scenario in which companies do not have gigantic investment in Ecuador, as they have in Europe where the rules of the game are clear.